Nickel futures rise on firm demand

-On the Multi Commodity Exchange, nickel contracts for June delivery gained Rs 2.40, or 0.25 per cent, to Rs 977.10 per kg in a business turnover of 2,110 lots.
+On the Multi Commodity Exchange, nickel contracts for June delivery gained Re 1, or 0.1 percent, to Rs 965.40 per kg in a business turnover of 1,786 lots.

 PTI

-Nickel prices on Monday rose 0.25 per cent to Rs 977.10 per kg in futures trade as speculators built positions on rising demand from alloy makers in spot market.
+Nickel prices on Friday rose 0.1 percent to Rs 965.40 per kg in futures trade as speculators built positions on rising demand from alloy makers in spot market.

-On the Multi Commodity Exchange, nickel contracts for June delivery gained Rs 2.40, or 0.25 per cent, to Rs 977.10 per kg in a business turnover of 2,110 lots.
+On the Multi Commodity Exchange, nickel contracts for June delivery gained Re 1, or 0.1 percent, to Rs 965.40 per kg in a business turnover of 1,786 lots.

-Similarly, the metal for July delivery traded higher by 80 paise, or 0.08 per cent, at Rs 976.90 per kg in a business turnover of 229 lots.
+Similarly, the metal for July delivery traded higher by 90 paise, or 0.09 percent, at Rs 968.80 per kg in a business turnover of 262 lots.

 Rising demand in spot market from alloy makers mainly supported the price rise in nickel futures, analysts said.